… and how to donate items of S&D interest!

 S&D related material is also held at the Dorset History Centre

 The Trust continues to collect items related to the S&D Railway and welcomes donations of relevant material, subject to the material meeting the Trust’s collections policy.
-Please contact the Collections Assistant email@example.com (please remove the anti-spam square brackets before sending) if you wish to offer an item or wish to know more about our collections.
+Please contact us via info[@]sdrt.org (please remove the square brackets before sending; these deter automated emails) if you wish to offer an item or wish to know more about our collections.